mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 https://api.mediacloud.org/api/v2/media/single/1?key=KRN4T5JGJ2A

+## Request Limits

+Each user is limited to 1,000 API calls and 20,000 stories returned in any 7 day period.
+Requests submitted beyond this limit will result in a status 403 error.
+Users who need access to more requests should email info@mediacloud.org.

+#Python Client

+A Python client for our API is now available.
+Users who develop in Python will probably find it easier to use this client than to make web requests directly.
+The Python client is available [ here ] ( https://github.com/c4fcm/MediaCloud-API-Client ).

+#API URLs

+*Note:* by default the API only returns a subset of the available fields in returned objects.
+The returned fields are those that we consider to be the most relevant to users of the API.
+If the `all_fields` parameter is provided and is non-zero, then a more complete list of fields will be returned.
+For space reasons, we do not list the `all_fields` parameter on individual API descriptions.

 ## Errors

 The Media Cloud returns an appropriate HTTP status code for any error, along with a json document in the following format: